jkoskenniemi/survtabler/README.md

 ## Example

-Below, we go through the steps of the earlier example in more detail.
+Below, the steps of the earlier `survtable` example are shown in more detail.

 The first step is to plan and specify the Survival models that are analyzed. `create_survtable()` builds a `survtable`, a ‘recipe’